alichtman/deadbolt/README.md

 <img src="img/deadbolt-header.png" />

 `deadbolt` simplifies encrypting and decrypting files.
 All you need is a password.
+Works on any laptop / desktop that you do.

 You can download `deadbolt` for **macOS**, **Windows**, or **Linux**.
 Any encrypted file can be shared across these platforms.